ioccc-src/winner/next/guidelines.md

 [IOCCC guidelines](guidelines.html) are written in obfuscated form.
 </p>

 Jump to: [top](#)

 <div id="judging">
 # JUDGING PROCESS:
 </div>

-Entries are judged by Leonid A. Broukhis and Landon Curt Noll.
+Submissions are judged by Leonid A. Broukhis and Landon Curt Noll.

 <p class="leftbar">
-Each submission submitted is given a random id number and subdirectory.
+Each submission submitted is given a random string and subdirectory.
 The submission files including, but not limited to `prog.c`, `Makefile`, `remarks.md`, `.info.json`, `.auth.json` as well as any data files that you submit, are all placed under their own directory and stored and judged from this directory.
 </p>

-Any information about the authors is not read by the [judges](../judges.html) until the judging process is complete, and then only from entries that have won an award.
+Any information about the authors is not read by the [IOCCC judges](../judges.html) until the judging process is complete, and then only from entries that have won an award.
 Because we do not read this information for entries that do not win, we do not know who did not win.